Mags

 You can view our CAD here.

-Mags is like a 3D printer.
+Mags is kind of like a 3D printer.
 Instead of a hotend, we have an electromagnet.
-We designed a CoreXY gantry that is only 30mm tall so that the robot could be as thin as possible.
+We designed the CoreXY gantry to be as thin as possible.
 When assembling the frame and gantry, we had to make everything perfectly square and parallel, or the linear rails would not slide smoothly.
 I described this process here.

 The motors are fast!